 The Class A, Class B and Class C common stock are equivalent except for voting rights.
 Holders of Class A and Class C common stock are entitled to one vote per share and holders of Class B common stock are entitled to 10 votes per share.
-Each share of Class B and Class C common stock is convertible, at the majority of all outstanding Class B common stock and, together with all other stockholders, owns outstanding Class A common stock.
+Each share of Class B and Class C common stock is convertible, at the option of the holder, into one share of Class A common stock.
+Upon a change in control of DISH Network, each holder of outstanding shares of Class C common stock is entitled to 10 votes for each share of Class C common stock held.
+Our principal stockholder owns the majority of all outstanding Class B common stock and, together with all other stockholders, owns outstanding Class A common stock.
 There are no shares of Class C common stock outstanding.